qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ### Qdrant Operator

 We provide a Qdrant Enterprise Operator for Kubernetes installations.
-If you are interested in using it, please [contact us](https://qdrant.to/contact-us).
+For more information, [use this form](https://qdrant.to/contact-us) to contact us.

 ## Development